mdn/content/files/en-us/web/css/@media/forced-colors/index.md

 When {{cssxref("forced-color-adjust")}} is set to `none` on an element, none of the forced color values will apply, and author styles will be applied as normal.
 Additionally, the backplate for text will be disabled.

-When {{cssxref("forced-color-adjust")}} is set to `preserve-parent-color` on an element, and the {{cssxref("color")}} property on the element does not inherit from its parent, then the element will behave the same as set `preserve-parent-color` to `none`.
+When {{cssxref("forced-color-adjust")}} is set to `preserve-parent-color` on an element, and the {{cssxref("color")}} value on the element does not inherit from its parent, then the element will behave the same as set `preserve-parent-color` to `none`.

-When a {{cssxref("system-color", "system color", "", 1)}} is specified, it will be used instead of the value that would otherwise have been forced.
+When a [system color](/en-US/docs/Web/CSS/system-color) is specified, it will be used instead of the value that would otherwise have been forced.

 You can also use system colors with any property _other_ than those listed above, to ensure that the rest of the page integrates with the restricted color palette available in forced colors mode.